 - Less Expensive: Because the mediation process tends to take far less time than a court case, the cost of hiring an attorney will be far lower than it would be otherwise due to the decreased number of hours spent.

 - Less Strict: Going to court requires all participants to follow strict rules set and enforced by the legal system.
 While mediation doesn’t mean that you can show up and treat the proceedings like a family picnic, there are likely fewer set rules in place for you to worry about.

 - Confidentiality: Cases heard in court are entered into public record, including the transcripts.
 Mediation is typically confidential unless otherwise noted, so pursuing this option will both protect you from potential scrutiny and ensure your privacy.

 - Maintain A Better Relationship With Your Spouse: Litigating your divorce case in court often leads to a fractured or frayed relationship with your ex-spouse, if any relationship remains at all.
 Mediation is a collaborative process, and it allows for the preservation of your relationship with your former partner--something that could be incredibly important if you have children in your lives.

 Hire the Right Firm to Help You Move Forward with Your Life

 Mediation can provide you with a lower financial burden and quicker divorce process than taking your case to court.
-The right Ohio family law lawyer can help ensure that you walk away with the best outcome possible.
+The right Columbus family law lawyer can help ensure that you walk away with the best outcome possible.
 At Grossman Law Offices, we represented thousands of people over the past 40+ years and continue to fight for the rights of our clients every single day.
 Call our firm at (614) 344-4311 today to learn more about how we can help you, or set up a consultation with one of our attorneys by filling out our online form.